 They have fitted the property with 76 Crittal steel windows that allow you to have a spectacular view of the wilderness from all angles.
 They have modernised this culturally significant build whilst keeping the spirit of it alive.
-Creating a warm area for the winter visits the couple have situated an Aga in the centre of the dramatic kitchen with natural light being a huge focus of the build.
+Creating a warm area for the winter visits the couple have situated an Aga in the centre of the dramatic kitchen with natural light being a huge focus of the build and it has a stairlift for easy movement.
 Exposed bricks are featured in rooms with cast-iron radiators for the winter months.

 It is their home by all accounts but you can look to rent the property on Airbnb for £76 per night.
 It has a private double bedroom for two guests.
 There is also the option to stay in the guest house with all amenities for £72, but we feel that everyone’s favourite will be this huge and spectacular airbase.
 It is an incredible transformation and innovative in its design.